 Your name as an author is key to establishing a unique public profile for enhancing your research and for attribution purposes.
-Authors should use the same variation of their name consistently throughout their academic and research careers.
+Authors should use the same version of their name consistently throughout their academic and research careers.

 How can authors find out if other authors have similar names?
 One tip is to do an author search in several databases such as PubMed/MEDLINE, Scopus or Web of Science.

 If you find similarities in author names, consider adding your full middle name or using your middle initial to distinguish it from other authors.